 There are a lot of people that are looking for alternatives to the traditional banking method.
-Over the past several years, more and more people are choosing to go with prepaid debit cards versus a checking account, or some are using them as an additional tool WITH their regular banking accounts.
+Many are opting for prepaid Visa debit cards instead of traditional checking accounts, while others use them as supplementary tools alongside their regular banking accounts.

 Is NetSpend Legit?

-As a company, NetSpend was founded in 1999 and now serves over 10 million customers.
+Established in 1999, NetSpend currently serves over 10 million customers.
 If you’re on the fence about trusting one of these prepaid debit cards, that should help build confidence.

 That being said, NetSpend is not cheap.
 If you have a basic account, you will be charged $1 for every purchase you make with a signature and $2 for every purchase you make using your pin.
 I read through more than 50 complaints about NetSpend, and almost all of them have to do with not understanding the fee structure.